-Debt collectors may not be able to sue you to collect on old (time-barred) debts, but may still try to collect on those debts.
+Debt collectors may not be able to sue you to collect on old (time-barred) debts, but they may still try to collect on those debts.
 In California, there is generally a four-year limit for filing a lawsuit to collect a debt based on a written agreement.
 However, it may be hard to figure out when the clock on that period starts to run or can be restarted (for example, a partial payment of the debt may restart the clock), and a debt collector that is time-barred from suing you may still send you collection notices, call you to try to get you to pay, or report your debt to credit reporting companies.
 If you think your debt may be time-barred, you may want to consult an attorney.
-For information on how to find an attorney, see Attorneys/Lawyers.

-For more information on time-barred debts, see the Federal Trade Commission’s “Time-Barred Debts”.<
+For more information on time-barred debts, see the FTC's "Time-Barred Debts".

 Collectors Taking Money from Your Wages, Bank Account, or Benefits

-For more information about debt collection and your rights, visit the following website:
+For more information about debt collection and your rights, visit the following:

 Reporting a Complaint

-If you believe a debt collector is violating the law, you may report your complaint with the Attorney General’s Public Inquiry Unit.
-Complaints are used by the Attorney General’s Office to learn about misconduct and to determine whether to investigate a company.
+If you believe a debt collector is violating the law, you may report your complaint with the Attorney General's Office.
+The Office uses complaints to learn about misconduct.
 However, we cannot give legal advice or provide legal assistance to individuals.
-For information on how to find an attorney to represent you or provide legal assistance, see Attorneys/Lawyers.
+For information on how to find an attorney, see Attorneys/Lawyers.

-You may also report your complaint to the Federal Trade Commission.
+You may also report your complaint to the FTC.
 The FTC enforces the federal Fair Debt Collection Practices Act, which prohibits abusive, unfair, or deceptive debt collection practices.

-You may also report your complaint to the Consumer Financial Protection Bureau, which may forward it to the company and work to get you a response.
+You may also report your complaint to the CFPB, which may forward it to the company and work to get you a response.